j-nederveld/Employee-Tracker-CMS/README.md

 `
 ## Usage

-Run "node server.js" or "npm start" to begin.
+After creating the database run "node server.js" or "npm start" to begin.
 Make sure to enter your password in the server.js file on line 30.

+Begin by adding a new department, then add roles to that department, and finally add employees to fill those roles.
+Employees can change roles, and you can delete departments, roles, or employees at any time.
+You may also view the department's budget (combined salary of all employees belonging to the department).
+If the department has no employees, "This department has no current budget" will be logged.

 ## License
 `